mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 <hint markdown="block" title="Give me a hint">

 Initialize the local variables as shown.
 If you mouse over the parameter result, you will be able to get the needed block.
-Be sure to replace the default not found Text block with the “0” from Math blocks.
+Be sure to replace the default "not found" Text block with the “0” from Math blocks.
 This makes sure that a confidence level of 0% is assigned in case the classifier has not yet returned a result.

 ![Initialization hint](../images/PICaboo/initializations.png){:.enlargeImage}